twitter/cloudhopper-commons/Readme.txt

 Commons XBean Library
 --------------------------------------------------------------------------------

-The Xbean Java library is a set of simple utility classes for configuring a Java object from XML.
-The Java object may contain other Java objects in which case the XML may configure a graph of Java objects.
-The properties of a class that need configured generally must use JavaBean naming patterns.
+The Xbean Java library is a set of utility classes for creating or configuring a Java object from XML.
+The library is a simple alternative to other XML-to-Java frameworks such as Spring.
+The library will only map in a single direction - XML -> Java.
+This limited scope helps keep this library small, fast, and very good at what it was mainly intended for -- application configuration files.

+Unlike most XML-to-Java frameworks, the XML has no defined schema.
+The element names may only match the actual names of the properties of the Java object being configured.
+If a Java property name is changed, the corresponding XML element name must change too.
+Thus, while the XML does not have an official schema, the Java object being configured IS the runtime schema.
+The result is a very clean XML configuration file syntax -- that isn't polluted with unnecessary info or deep knowledge of Java.

+Additionally, the focus on the single mapping direction of XML -> Java increases the flexibility of how string values within the XML are converted to their Java equivalent.
+For example:

+ * A byte value in decimal: "1"
+ * A byte value in hexidecimal: "0x01"
+ * A long value in decimal: "10"
+ * A long value in hexidecimal: "0x0A"
+ * A long value that represents time: "10.seconds"

+Since the library only focuses on a single mapping direction, the runtime flexibility in automatically determining how to convert types is easier to implement and enforce.

-The library does have the ability to bypass access permissions and directly set the value of private or protected fields.
-The library will always try to use the appropriate get/set methods and fallback to directly setting the field value if a get/set is missing and "access private properties" is enabled.
+The Java object may contain either simple properties such as Strings, ints, etc. or other Java objects.
+The properties of a class that need configured must use JavaBean naming conventions, but a public getter/setter is optional.
+The library has the ability to bypass access permissions and directly set the value of a private or protected field.
+The library will try to use the matching getter/setter methods and fallback to directly setting the field value if a getter/setter is missing and "access private properties" is enabled.

 While its best if a Java class configured with this library has an empty constructor, the library does not always need to actually create a new object.
 For properties that represent other Java objects, the library will always check to see if a value already exists, and set the properties on that instance.
 This is the one case where the Java object being configured does not necessarily need an empty constructor.
+This is also how the library supports configuring the same object multiple times -- it will attempt to fetch a set value first rather than create a new instance.

 ================================ Overview ======================================